Delaware Labor Laws Guide

 3. Are about to report an infraction or a noncompliance to either an employer’s supervisor or a public body.

-4. Refuse to commit or assist in violation at the workplace.
+4. Refuse to commit or assist in a violation at the workplace.

 Background check laws

-With background checks, Delaware proves to be most strict when it comes to occupations in the health department, caregiving, and similar positions.
+With background checks, Delaware proves to be most strictest when it comes to occupations in the health department, caregiving, and similar positions.

-The Department of Health and Social Services (DHSS) should perform a complete criminal background check on candidates, including fingerprinting and requesting criminal history from the State Bureau of Identification (SBI) and Federal Bureau of Investigation (FBI).
+In short, the Department of Health and Social Services (DHSS) should conduct a comprehensive criminal background check on candidates, including fingerprinting and requesting criminal history information from the State Bureau of Identification (SBI) and the Federal Bureau of Investigation (FBI).

 Drug and alcohol testing laws